Skip to navigation menu Skip to content

 What do we do?

 Dr. Coler is working to improve treatment for tuberculosis and NTM diseases by developing prophylactic and therapeutic vaccines, host-directed therapies, and combinatorial treatments.
 She has decades of experience working on infectious agents including Mtb and NTM.
-Her experience in preclinical vaccine development spans antigen discovery through in vitro assays with cultured mouse and human cells and in vivo animal models.
+Her experience in preclinical vaccine development spans antigen discovery through in vitro assays with cultured small-animal and human cells and in vivo animal models.
 She works with traditional protein/adjuvant vaccines in addition to novel vaccine technologies such as self-replicating RNAs.
 As co-discoverer of multiple vaccine antigens and co-inventor of tuberculosis vaccines that are being evaluated in humans, she has extensive experience with clinical trials including protocol design, data management, trial monitoring, quality assurance and close-out and report writing.

 Dr. Coler and her team bring unique competencies to partnerships on mycobacterial vaccines and treatments.
 They use an experimental strategy that closely mimics human disease.
 Instead of lab-adapted strains, the team uses clinical mycobacterial isolates that are virulent and often drug resistant.
-For in vivo work, mouse models are generated by low-dose aerosol exposure to mycobacteria.
+For in vivo work, small-animal models are generated by low-dose aerosol exposure to mycobacteria.
 In addition to measuring peripheral immune response, using blood samples, the group also evaluates more direct outcomes such as the bacterial burden in lungs and spleen and the mucosal response using bronchial lavage fluid.
 All lab members are trained in good clinical practice (GCP) for sophisticated, high-throughput assays including multiparameter flow cytometry, intracellular cytokine staining, microbial growth inhibition, and enzyme-linked immunoassays (ELISA).

 The Coler lab is using RNA-seq to study gene expression profiles associated with human risk of serious mycobacterial disease and plans to recapitulate these profiles in preclinical models.
 Risk signatures could uncover new vaccine and treatment targets.
 Changes in signatures are potential biomarkers for evaluating the efficacy and immunogenicity of vaccines and immunization regimens.